Ghana National Science and Maths Quiz: History

 The first quiz mistress was the late Professor Marian Ewurama Addy, a professor of biochemistry at the University of Ghana, Legon.
-She was quiz-mistress from 1993 till 2000.
-“When in 1993/94, during the planning of a televised quiz programme on Science, I was asked to be the Quiz Mistress, I could not say No”, she wrote in her memoir, Rewards: An Autobiography.
-“I was interested in females becoming scientists and this was an opportunity to invite the young ones to become scientists…I thought that this was a most effective way of being a role model,” she added.
-In recognition of her contributions to promoting the study of Science and Mathematics among girls through the NSMQ, Prof. Addy was named the Marketing Woman of the Year by the Chartered Institute of Marketing Ghana in 1995.
+She was quiz mistress from 1993 till 2000.
+“When in 1993/94, during the planning of a televised quiz programme on Science, I was asked to be the quiz mistress, I could not say No”, she wrote in her memoir, Rewards: An Autobiography.
+“I was interested in females becoming scientists and this was an opportunity to invite the young ones to become scientists… I thought that this was a most effective way of being a role model,” she added.
+In recognition of her contributions to promoting the study of science and mathematics among girls through the NSMQ, Prof. Addy was named the Marketing Woman of the Year by the Chartered Institute of Marketing Ghana in 1995.

-Eureka Emefa Adomako, a botanist at the University of Ghana, Legon, took over as quiz-mistress from 2001 to 2005, having been recommended by Prof. Addy.
+Eureka Emefa Adomako, a botanist at the University of Ghana, Legon, took over as quizmistress from 2001 to 2005, having been recommended by Prof. Addy.
 Dr. Adomako took charge of the programme until she had to leave for postgraduate studies.
-Before leaving, just as Prof. Addy recommended her as quiz mistress, Dr. Adomako recommended that Dr. Kaufmann take over as quiz mistress.
+Before leaving, just as Prof. Addy recommended her as quiz mistress, Dr. Adomako recommended that Prof. Kaufmann take over as quiz mistress.

-In 2006, Dr. Elsie Effah Kaufmann, the founding Head of the Biomedical Engineering Department at the University of Ghana, Legon, took over as quiz mistress.
+In 2006, Prof. Elsie Effah Kaufmann, the founding Head of the Biomedical Engineering Department at the University of Ghana, Legon, took over as quiz mistress.
 Over the years, she has succeeded in bringing her own style to the programme, occasionally injecting some humour into an otherwise formal programme.
-As the chairperson of the moderation team, Dr. Kaufmann is supported by a team of consultants made up of Prof. W. A. Asomaning, Dr. Ebenezer Owusu, Dr. Amos Kuditcher and Dr. Douglas Adu-Gyamfi, all of the University of Ghana, Legon.
+As the chairperson of the moderation team, Prof. Kaufmann is supported by a team of consultants made up of Prof. W. A. Asomaning, Dr. Ebenezer Owusu, Dr. Amos Kuditcher, and Dr. Douglas Adu-Gyamfi, all of the University of Ghana, Legon.
+At the preliminary stages, the quiz is moderated by Drs.
+Anita Oppong-Quaicoe, Thelma Ohene-Agyei, Gladys Odey Schwinger and Lucy Agyepong.

-Presbyterian Boys' Secondary School, (PRESEC-Legon) has been the most successful school in the quiz so far, having been to the finals a record 11 times and winning the competition seven times.
+Presbyterian Boys' Secondary School has been the most successful school in the quiz so far, having made twelve appearances at the finals, including five consecutive grand finales.
+The school has won the competition eight times, a record that includes back-to-back wins on two separate occasions (2008 & 2009; 2022 & 2023).
+Mfantsipim School is the second school to win the competition twice in a row (2024 & 2025).
 Achimota School is the only coeducational school to have won the competition.
 No all-girls' school has ever won the competition.

-Only 11 schools in Ghana have won the competition since its inception.
+Since its inception, only eleven schools in the country have won the competition.
+Nine out of the eleven winning schools (representing about 82%) were historically considered 'mission schools' during the British colonial era and are now formally religiously affiliated to four Christian denominations, namely Anglican, Catholic, Methodist and Presbyterian churches.
+Furthermore, only five out Ghana's sixteen administrative regions (representing approximately 31%) have produced winners - Greater Accra, Ashanti, Central, Eastern and Western Regions.